joealden/corum-docs/src/development/3-iterations/3-changes.md

 to communicate with the API.
 The issue at the time was that the API was not quite finished, so it wasn't possible to load the data.
-The reason for this is explained later in the 'problems experienced' section as it was to do with the fact I hadn't thought about everything I needed to.
+The reason for this is explained later in the 'problems experienced' section as it was to do with the fact that I hadn't thought about everything I needed to.

 ### Production Build